 Meet Kate Mukungu, Your Celebrant in North East England

 I’m an Irish woman living by the sea in South Shields.
 I am part of a beautifully blended family with my husband, our adult children and grandchildren.
-I run my celebrant practice part-time and in my downtime I like to be out along the coast.
-The stunning beaches and headland paths where I live are my happy place.
-I am often found there as an extremely slow but equally happy jogger.
+I run my celebrant practice part-time.
+I limit the number of bookings I take on each month so I can prioritise giving time to my clients and balancing my work with my other life commitments.

 Why Did Kate Become a Celebrant?